safl/yace/docs/source/todo/index.rst

   * Must be added to yim
   * And added to ``yet``

-* Add target-output to target-specific subdir of args.output / compiler.output

-  * Currently, all files are dumped into compiler.out, .c/.h/.py, everything...
-  * This should be organized by a each target getting an output-directory each...

 * Add model-checking

   * Check that no duplicate symbols exists